Dyh123/learngit2/readme.txt

 GIT is distributed version control system.
 GIt is free software distributed under the GPL.
-Git has a mutable index called stage.
+Git has a mutable index called stage git fdasfasd.